pynvme/pynvme/doc/api.rst

 .. code-block:: python

-   Namespace.format(data_size, meta_size, ses)
+   Namespace.format(self, data_size, meta_size, ses)

 change the format of this namespace

 Notice
-    this facility not only sends format admin command, but also updates driver to activate new format immediately
+    Namespace.format() not only sends the admin command, but also updates driver to activate new format immediately.
+Recommend to use this API to do format.

 **Parameters**